Boo! Free Crochet Halloween Mug Rug Pattern

 Gauge isn’t critical for this crochet project, but keep in mind that not matching gauge will affect the size of your project and how much yarn that you will use.
 Yarn yardage given for this project is approximate and based on the gauge given.

-If you find that you are having the yarn that you’re carrying behind your stitches showing through, you may want to try going down a hook size or two or adjusting your tension so that any peek-throughs are minimal.
+If you find that the yarn that you’re carrying behind your stitches showing through, you may want to try going down a hook size or two or adjusting your tension so that any peek-throughs are minimal.

 Other Crochet Halloween Mug Rugs & Coaster Patterns: